|Height:||14 – 18 inches|

 - Peace for Pits (P4P) – Founded in 2017, P4P is another rescue organization where you can look for a Pug Pitbull mix.
 They host meet-and-greet events from time to time as an opportunity to show that their canines are ready to be adopted.

-Adopting a canine can be a fulfilling experience, but first, you need to go through the strict and tedious process.
+Adopting a canine can be a fulfilling experience, but first, you need to go through a strict and tedious process.
 To help you ace your application, read our ultimate guide to dog adoption.

 Pros and Cons of Owning a Pug Pitbull Mix